 Dale and Maxwell shared with me their best advice for helping consumers understand and appreciate flavour notes.
 Here’s what I learned.

-A natural processed coffee from Guerrero, México; with notes of tangerines, berries and honey.
+A natural processed coffee from Guerrero, México; with flavour notes of tangerines, berries and honey.
 Credit: The Fitzroy Espresso Co

 Flavour vs Flavour Notes: A Critical Difference